MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/intelligent-resource-placement.md

 * You must have a Fleet resource with one or more member cluster.
 If not, follow the [quickstart][fleet-quickstart] to create a Fleet resource with a hub cluster and then join Azure Kubernetes Service (AKS) clusters as members.

-    Ensure you have configured your AKS member clusters so that you can test placement using the properties you are interested in.
+  **Recommendation:** Ensure you have configured your AKS member clusters so that you can test placement using the cluster properties you are interested in (location, node count, resources or cost).

 * Set the following environment variables: